How to uninstall a program via command prompt in Windows

 product get name

-The command lists all the desktop apps that can be removed with this method.
-If the program you intend uninstalling is present here, enter the command the command below.
+The command lists all the apps that can be removed with this method.
+Identify the name of the program you want to uninstall.
+To uninstall a program, use the following command.

 product where name="name of program" call uninstall